All separable supersymmetric AdS$_5$ black holes: Separable supersymmetric solutions

 We have completely determined the solution under our assumptions, which is given by Proposition \ref{prop:base} and Lemma \ref{lem:rest-sol}.
 We now show that this is locally isometric to the known black hole solution or its near-horizon geometry.
 We have provided a simplified form for this black hole solution in Appendix \ref{sec:KLR} which is convenient for comparison to our general solution.
 It is straightforward to check that the solution with $s=4/\ell^2$ and $s=0$ are identical to the known black hole and its near-horizon geometry respectively, upon the coordinate change \be \rho = r^2/4, \qquad \eta = \cos\vartheta \; , \ee and the parameter identification (recall also that $\fil_I:= 3 \ell^{-1} \bar{X}_I$) \be \ca^2= A^2, \qquad \cb^2= B^2\, \qquad \mathcal{K}_I = K_I\,. \ee This completes the proof of Theorem \ref{stu-theorem}.

-Finally, we note that the K\"ahler base in Proposition \ref{prop:base} has enhanced $SU(2)\times U(1)$ symmetry if and only if $\ca^2=\cb^2$.
-Furthermore, in this case the separable magnetic 2-forms $F^I$, which have gauge fields \eqref{eq:CT-gaugefield}, are also $SU(2)\times U(1)$ invariant.
-Therefore, the uniqueness theorem for the case $\ca^2=\cb^2$ also establishes the uniqueness of $SU(2)\times U(1)$ invariant supersymmetric solutions that are timelike outside a compact horizon.
-This is because timelike supersymmetric solutions that possess $SU(2)\times U(1)$ symmetry which leaves $V$ invariant, must have a K\"ahler base and magnetic fields $F^I$ that are also invariant under $SU(2)\times U(1)$ symmetry (this can be argued in essentially the same way as in minimal supergravity~\cite{Lucietti:2021bbh}).
-Furthermore, a K\"ahler metric with $SU(2)\times U(1)$ symmetry is a special case of Calabi-toric (with $G(\eta)\propto (1-\eta^2)$).
+Finally, we note that the K\"ahler base in Proposition \ref{prop:base} has an enhanced local $SU(2)\times U(1)$ symmetry if and only if $\ca^2=\cb^2$.
+Furthermore, in this case the separable magnetic 2-forms $F^I$, which have gauge fields \eqref{eq:CT-gaugefield}, also possess a local $SU(2)\times U(1)$ symmetry.
+Therefore, the uniqueness theorem for the case $\ca^2=\cb^2$ also establishes the uniqueness of supersymmetric solutions with a local $SU(2)\times U(1)$ symmetry that are timelike outside a compact horizon.
+This is because timelike supersymmetric solutions that possess a symmetry which leaves $V$ invariant, must have a K\"ahler base and magnetic fields $F^I$ that are also invariant under the symmetry (this can be argued in essentially the same way as in minimal supergravity~\cite{Lucietti:2021bbh}).
+Furthermore, a K\"ahler metric with a local $SU(2)\times U(1)$ symmetry is a special case of Calabi-toric (with $G(\eta)\propto (1-\eta^2)$).
 This completes the proof of Theorem \ref{stu-su2-heorem}.